pskliff/pet-projects/README.md

 ## self-made-LinearRegression
 Self-made LinearRegression(Error functional = MSE) that can find analytical solution for the given sample or solve the optimization problem with Stochastic Gradient Descent

+## self-made-Clustering
+Self-made KMeans and KMedians algorithms for clustering.